 You can’t simply choose to connect with people on LinkedIn as you can with Twitter.
 They need to give their approval (which I’m a fan of), so if they’re connected to you through someone you’re connected to, request to be introduced to them.

-As I mentioned, this can take a little time, particularly when you first start using social media, but it’s worth the effort.
+As I mentioned, this can take a little time but it’s well worth the effort.
 It’s not a ‘one time’ job either, set a reminder to review your connections on each profile every month or so to keep it fresh and to ensure you’re not missing anyone crucial to your business.

 Gemma Went is a marketing and social media consultant.